PracticeROM/gz-book/src/vcissues.md

 # VC Issues

-There are some known issues with the Wii VC version of gz;
+There are some known issues with the Wii VC version of The Practice ROM;

 -   The D-Pad on the Classic/Gamecube Controller is mapped to the L button on the Virtual Console.
 The WAD patcher remaps the D-Pad to be functional